How to Check Tyre Pressures

 Replace the dust caps having ensured that no dirt has got into the caps or the air valve.

-You may want to check your tyre pressures when you are refueling, most petrol stations have machines in place to do this.
-However it is worth noting that these may not be calibrated and may not give a completely accurate reading, if in any doubt ask the forecourt attendant when they were last calibrated.
+You may want to check your tyre pressures when you are refuelling and most filling stations have machines in place to do this.
+Using the air pumps available on most forecourts, you can check your tyre pressure and refill if needed.
+However, it is worth noting that these may not be calibrated and may not give a completely accurate reading.
+If in any doubt, ask the forecourt attendant when they were last calibrated.

-If you have any questions or you would rather have one of our technicians under take a check, don’t hesitate to call into any of our centres and we will be pleased to help.
+If you have any questions such as what is my tyre pressure? or you would rather have one of our technicians undertake a check, please don’t hesitate to call into any of our centres and we will be pleased to help.

-All reputable garages will be pleased to check your tyre pressures without charge.
+All reputable garages will be happy to check your tyre pressures without charge.

 1. Bar which is equivalent to 14.5038 PSI.